 This is an intermediate level course and takes roughly 3 hours to complete.
-This digital training is a great compliment to our Architecting on AWS in-person classroom training.

 While we’re on the topic of serverless, Data Dog has released The State of Serverless report.
 The report, which examines the serverless usage of thousands of companies, provides insight into how serverless is being used.